NBA Rumors: Bradley Beal To L.A. Clippers For Shamet, Beverley, Harrell & Kabengele In Hypothetical Trade Deal

 After spending his NBA career on a mediocre team like the Wizards, it’s definitely interesting to see Bradley Beal finally being given the opportunity to play for a legitimate title contender like the Clippers.
 The “Big Three” of Beal, Kawhi Leonard, and Paul George would undeniably make the Clippers the No. 1 favorite to fully dominate the deep Western Conference and win the NBA championship title in the 2019-20 NBA season.

-Meanwhile, acquiring a young and promising talent like Landry Shamet in the potential Bradley Beal blockbuster deal would be helpful for the Wizards, especially if they already decide to undergo a full-scale rebuild.
+Meanwhile, acquiring a young and promising talent like Landry Shamet in the potential Bradley Beal blockbuster deal would be helpful for the Wizards, especially if they decide to undergo a full-scale rebuild.
 However, Shamet, together with two veteran role players, won’t likely be enough to convince the Wizards to send Beal to Los Angeles.
 If ever the Wizards finally consider making Beal available on the trading block, they are highly expected to demand a combination of young players and future draft picks from interested teams.

 According to a previous The Inquisitr article, another NBA team who could express strong interest in acquiring Bradley Beal is the New Orleans Pelicans.
 Compared to the Clippers, the Pelicans have a much better collection of trade assets.
 As the report noted, the Pelicans could explore trading Lonzo Ball, Brandon Ingram, E’Twaun Moore, a 2020 first-round pick, and a 2021 first-round pick to the Wizards in exchange for Beal.